Schedule Service

 Beyond square footage, a few local factors can influence your final bill.
 The most significant is your home’s existing ductwork.
 If you don’t have any, or if your current ducts are old and need replacing, that will add to the cost, typically between $3,000 and $7,000.
 The type of unit you choose and local labor rates also play a role.
 Things like your home’s layout and insulation can affect the project’s scope, too.
 That’s why a professional assessment is so important; it helps uncover any unique challenges before the work begins and ensures your new system works efficiently with your home’s existing insulation services.

-What Factors Drive Up Your Installation Price?
+What Really Drives Up Your AC Installation Cost?

 When you get a quote for a new central air system, you’re looking at more than just the price of the unit itself.
 Several key factors influence the final number on your estimate, and understanding them helps you see exactly where your money is going.
 Think of it like a recipe: the main ingredient is the AC unit, but the final dish depends on many other components working together perfectly.
 From the size of your home to the state of your existing ductwork, each element plays a crucial role in ensuring your new system runs efficiently for years to come.